joachimvh/community-server-article/content/architecture.md

 5. The authorizer determines if the request can proceed based on the output from step 3 and 4.
 6. The Operation handler resolves the Operation and generates a Response Description, containing everything needed to write a valid response.
-    - In case any of the previous steps failed, a Response Description will be generated based on the error thrown.
+7. In case any of the previous steps failed, a Response Description will be generated based on the error thrown.
-7. The Response Description is used to write a response.
+8. The Response Description is used to write a response.

+### Data storage
+Solid does not specify how data should be stored, only how it should be returned.
-Backend data access is hidden behind a Resource Store.
+Internally we have done the same by abstracting data access with a Resource Store.
-<span class="rephrase" data-author="RV">First the why, then the how</span>
+This allows us to have different stores for different storage methods, such as in-memory, file-based or with a SPARQL endpoint.
 This interface has functions corresponding to all the CRUD requirements.
-The Operation handler in step 6 then calls the corresponding function based on the HTTP method.
+In the previous subsection, the Operation handler of step 6 calls the corresponding function based on the HTTP method.

 <figure id="store-diagram" class="listing">
 ````/figures/store-diagram.md````